koushikkhan/koushikkhan.github.io_test/_posts/2023-03-22-bash-commands-for-cloud-part-1.md

     bash-commands-for-cloud.md     my_first_file.txt   test_dir
     bash-commands-for-cloud.qmd    my_second_file.txt

-Note that `ls` only returns the files and directories which are not hidden, this is the default behavior of `ls`, if you want to see something more you need some other options while using it, which are often called flags.
+Note that `ls` only returns the names of files and directories which are not hidden, this is the default behavior of `ls`, if you want to see something more you need some other options while using it, which are often called flags.